rxweb/rxweb/docs/reactive-form-validators/validation-decorators/compare.md

 description: Compare validation  {{validatorType}}  will compare two inputs whether they are same or not.
 author: rxcontributorone
 category: form-validations
-type:tabs
+type: tabs
 linktitle: compare
 ---

 # When to use
-Suppose you want to create a user form in which you want to compare passwords which are entered by the user which contains fields like Password and Confirm Password Here depending upon the requirement these scenarios may arise.
+Suppose you want to create a user form in which you want to compare two different field inputs which are entered by the user.
+The form contains fields like Email, Confirm Email, Password and Confirm Password.
+Here depending upon the requirement these scenarios may arise.

 <ol class='showHideElement'>
-	<li>The Name of Password field on which comparison is done.</li>
+	<li>Apply compare validator on Confirm Email field to compare its input with Email field.</li>
-    <li>The Custom Message on ConfirmPassword field.</li>
+    <li>Displaying the Custom Message on ConfirmPassword field and compare its input with Password field input.</li>
     <data-scope scope="['decorator','validator']">
         <li>Apply compare validation dynamically based on server rules.</li>
     </data-scope>
 </ol>

 Let’s see how compare {{validatorType}} fulfil the need.

 # Basic Compare Validation

 <data-scope scope="['decorator','template-driven-directives','template-driven-decorators']">
 First we need to create a User Model class and define property of Password and Confirm Password in the model to achieve the functional need of point 1.
 <div component="app-code" key="compare-add-model"></div>